M4Yt/ProgListr.js/README.md

 ----
 ## Getting started

 One simple solution for listing all your installed programs.
 No npm dependencies.
-Currently functioning with Windows and Linux.
-In the future Mac might be added, but no guarantees.
+Currently functioning with Windows, Mac and Linux.

 ### Installation
 To install this library, simply run